MakeSchool-Tutorials/Environment-Setup/P03-Academic-Policies/content.md

 > [action]
 >
 > 1. Other than plagiarism, what are other examples of cheating?
-> 1. True or false: helping someone else to take credit for work that you did is acceptable in certain circumstances.
+> 1. What happens if a student has been found to have committed an act of academic dishonesty?

 # Disability Services (Academic Accommodations)

-Make School is committed to providing effective, reasonable accommodations to qualified students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
+Make School is committed to providing effective, reasonable accommodations to qualified students with disabilities.
 Through our process you will meet with a Make School staff member to make sure that the appropriate accommodations are provided for you.
+This is a common procedure for us, and we want to set you up for success to the best of our abilities.

 Please know that all information you share with Make School staff will remain confidential.